-Students with English deficiencies will be assigned to remedial English classes (course codes with numbers below 100).
+Remedial Courses: Students with academic deficiencies will be assigned to remedial classes (course codes with numbers below 100).
 These non-credit courses will be taken with grades.
-After proving themselves successful by meeting the TOEFL requirements of a score of 475 or better, students may enroll in courses for credit.
-Students who do not demonstrate English proficiency must retake the relevant course or continue in the sequence until the required score is achieved.
+After proving themselves successful by meeting the minimal academic requirements students may enroll in courses for credit.
+Students who do not demonstrate academic proficiency must retake the relevant course or continue in the sequence until the minimum academic requirements are met.